tlentali/.emacs.d/README.md

 # 🚀 Get inspired

-This Emacs configuration is made possible thanks to a lot of wise people (see a few in the [Source](#source) section).
+This Emacs configuration, on top of being a documented configuration for my future self, aims to inspire you through some amazing features delivered by **Emacs**.
-This repo, on top of being a documented configuration for my future self, aims to inspire you through some amazing features delivered by **Emacs**.
+This `.emacs.d` is made possible thanks to a lot of wise people (see a few in the [Source](#source) section).
 Please feel free to look up certain tricks and functions and add it to your configuration.

 A rule that I apply to avoid [Emacs bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy) : only adopt **Emacs Lisp** code you need and understand.

-# 🥄 Why **Emacs** ?
+# 🧠 Why **Emacs** ?

->“If you have to ask what jazz is,
+>If you have to ask what jazz is,
->you’ll never know.”
+>you’ll never know.
 >**Louis Armstrong**

 Some highlight in favor of **Emacs** :